greenelab/deep-review/sections/06_discussion.md

 (TSS-seq) outputs.
 The combined model radically improves performance over separately trained datatype-specific networks, suggesting that it learns the synergistic relationship between datasets.
+`TODO: more examples of this style of multimodal learning?` `TODO: best highlights of the improved performance?`

+`TODO: add multi-task learning with examples` Multi-task learning (MTL) is an approach related to transfer learning.
+In MTL framework a model co-learns a number of tasks simultaneously such that features are shared across them.

+MTL approach is complementary to multimodal learning, so both can be implemented in the same model.

+`TODO: A summary sentence either comparing multimodal learning with transfer learning or providing a take home message`

 Despite demonstrated improvements, transfer learning approaches also pose a number of challenges.
 As mentioned above, there are no theoretically sound